-While there are several characteristics that determine whether or not a person is a true Arab, one trait is always evident: a proud sense of being an Arab.
+The early Islamic period was a time when "Arab identity" meant that all Arabs had descended from a common male ancestor.
+Thus, being an Arab brought recognition, honor and certain privileges.
+While there are several characteristics that determine whether a person is a true Arab, one trait is always evident: a proud sense of being an Arab.
 Their physical, geographical, and religious aspects all vary greatly; however, the ability to speak Arabic (or an Arabic dialect) and identification with the Arabian cultural heritage are, perhaps, the two most essential elements.

-In the modern Arab world, traditional values have been altered.
-This can be attributed to the pressure to urbanize, industrialize, and de-tribalize.
-Today, few modern Arabs live as desert shepherds, and significant Arab communities can now be found in almost all of the western world.
+In the modern world, traditional values among Arabs have been altered.
+This can be attributed to the pressure to urbanize, industrialize and de-tribalize.
+Today, few modern Arabs live as desert shepherds, and significant Arab communities now live in almost all western countries.
+Some are in Brazil, South America.

-Today, many of the Arabs live in cities and towns.
+Today, many of the Arabs live in cities and towns, including those who live in Brazil.
 This has caused traditional family and tribal ties to be broken down somewhat.
 Women, as well as men, now have greater educational and employment opportunities.
 These and other changes have created a new "middle class" within their society.

 The Diaspora Arab communities fit into this new "middle class" category.
 Because the Diaspora Arabs have been exposed to western culture on a grand scale, their traditional culture and way of life have undergone many changes.
 As a result, they have experienced much tension.